-(1) a single XML infoset item: e.g. an element or complexType variable

-- (2) a collection of XML infoset items: e.g. When XPath 1.0 is used, a WSDL message variable is manifested as a nodeset - (3) a sequence of Character Information Items for simple type data: e.g. used to manifest string (Please note these items may be manifested as a non XML infoset item when needed. e.g. Boolean)
+- (1) a single XML infoset item: e.g. an element or complexType variable or a WSDL message part - (2) a collection of XML infoset items: e.g. When XPath 1.0 is used, a WSDL message variable is manifested as a nodeset - (3) a sequence of Character Information Items for simple type data: e.g. used to manifest string (Please note these items may be manifested as a non XML infoset item when needed. e.g. Boolean)